 What Is a Wrongful Death Case?

 North Carolina law defines the phrase “wrongful death” as death occurring as a result of a “wrongful act, neglect, or default of another.”
-A wrongful death case is very similar to a personal injury case, the unfortunate main difference being that the negligent or careless action didn’t just cause an injury, it resulted in someone losing their life.
-Since the person is no longer living, the claim must be filed on behalf of the deceased by a party looking to seek damages on their behalf; typically, this would be a close family member.
+A wrongful death case is very similar to a personal injury case, the unfortunate difference being that the negligent or careless action didn’t just cause an injury, it resulted in someone losing their life.
+Since the person is no longer living, the claim must be filed on behalf of the deceased, by a party looking to seek damages on their behalf; typically, this would be a close family member.

-In the state of North Carolina, the law also specifies that a wrongful death claim may also be brought to trial if the action that leads to death meets the legal definition of a felony.
+In the state of North Carolina, the law also specifies that a wrongful death claim may be brought to trial if the action that leads to death meets the legal definition of a felony.
 It is important to note that a wrongful death lawsuit is a civil case, not a criminal one.
 The result of a civil lawsuit can be monetary damages; no jail time or criminal penalties can be levied.
 What this North Carolina statute means is that even if a criminal case is pending, family members may still file a wrongful death lawsuit while the criminal case is proceeding through the court system.

 How Wrongful Death Lawsuits Work in North Carolina

 In North Carolina, there are several ways in which a wrongful death claim may be brought to court.
 If the deceased had an estate plan that named a personal representative, then that person would be allowed to pursue a case on the deceased person’s behalf.
 The estate representative is typically known as an executor.
 If there is no personal representative, then a surviving family member would be able to bring about a wrongful death claim on behalf of their loved one.
 The surviving family member who may pursue legal action in the form of a wrongful death lawsuit is determined by North Carolina’s intestate succession laws.
-Typically, that would be a spouse or surviving children, depending on the circumstances.
+Typically, that would be a spouse or surviving adult children, depending on the circumstances.